6 weeks free NHS intermediate care – what happens next?

 If your intermediate care is coming to an end, don’t be afraid to reach out to your contact person about what happens next.
 It’s good to get ahead so that you can start your needs assessment process and voice your care preferences early.

-1) Give us a call – our clinical team may be able to liaise with your intermediate care team or your local social care professionals to check the progress of any care needs assessment, and understand whether the support of a live-in carer would be suitable.
+1) Give us a call – our clinical team may be able to offer a liaison service with your intermediate care team or local social care professionals to check the progress of any care needs assessment, and understand whether the support of a visiting or live-in carer would be suitable.

 2) If you’re new to the world of care, our care advisors can help you understand more about the different types of funding available.
-You can also try our free online funding calculator tool to find out whether it’s likely you’re going to be eligible.
+You can also try our free online funding calculator tool to find out whether you’re likely to be eligible.

 4) You’ll receive the profiles of these carers to review – including a short introductory video and feedback from other families they’ve supported.
 Choose your favourite and chat to them to find out if they’re a good match.
 You can also complete your care profile in your account too, to give your future carer a complete picture of the type of care you’re looking for.

-5) Once you’ve chosen your carer and agreed a start date you can use your online account to manage your care schedule, keep your care information up to date, and communicate with your carer and the Elder support team.
+5) Once you’ve chosen your carer you can begin making care arrangements directly with them – such as agreeing their schedule and talking them through your care plan.
+You can use your online account to manage your care schedule, keep your care information up to date, and communicate with your carer and the Elder support team.

 Sources –